ouyang-j/ouyang-j/README.md

 -  **Machine & Deep Learning:** Leveraging neural networks and predictive modeling to decode complex, non-linear patterns in data

 ### 🚀 What I'm up to:
-- 🔭 ~~Working on a N-BEATS strategy for Trading Systems.~~ It is completed, please see my most current [repo](https://github.com/ouyang-j/Bitcoin-Price-Prediction-Using-N-BEATS) for details.
+- 🔭 Working as an intern to get hands-on experience in quantitative risk analytics and investment reporting
-- 📈 ~~Backtesting strategies for Cryptocurrency Market.~~ It is completed, please see my most current [repo](https://github.com/ouyang-j/Bitcoin-Price-Prediction-Using-N-BEATS) for details.
+- 📈 Implementing AI agent deployment for robust model development and validation workflows
-- 💼 Actively looking for 2026 Summer Internship in Finance.
+- 💼 Actively looking for full-time positions in Quantitative Finance, Risk Analytics, and Model Development/Validation

 ### 📫 Connect with me:
 [![Linkedin](https://i.sstatic.net/gVE0j.png) LinkedIn](https://www.linkedin.com/in/tsing-ouyang/)